 The truth is, there are as many different ways to settle on your colour palette as there are schemes themselves.
+There are hundreds of answers out there to the question of how to choose a colour scheme.
 Some are intrinsic – they’re based on things we feel internally like our preferences and favourite colours, whereas others are extrinsic – they’re dictated or impacted by the space itself.

 Let’s take a look…